NCAA needs more authority in academic misconduct cases, reform group says

 The NCAA had initially declined to release the report.

-“We are so early in this process we are trying to manage expectations,” said Michelle Hosnick, an NCAA spokeswoman, in an email last week.
+“We are so early in this process we are trying to manage expectations,” said Michelle Hosick, an NCAA spokeswoman, in an email last week.

 The working group was led by Carol Cartwright, who also served on the infractions committee that handled the academic fraud case against UNC.
 Cartwright, a president emeritus of Bowling Green State and Kent State universities, is also a co-chair of the Knight Commission on Intercollegiate Athletics.
 That commission and a special NCAA commission led by former U.S. Secretary of State Condoleezza Rice had also called for those reforms.